 When I travel last minute, I turn to Hotel Tonight.

 If you prefer credits toward hotel stays, check out Hotel Tonight.
 The Hotel Tonight (HT) app offers discounted rooms.
 The tradeoff is that you can only book up to a week ahead.
-HT started with "day of" booking but has since expanded.
+HT started with "day of" booking but has since expanded to "within the week."

 To find your share code, download the Hotel Tonight app.
 Click the icon in the bottom right corner to go to your profile.
 Scroll down and click the "Invite Friends" button.
 On that page, you will see your share code.
 Like my code (see above), yours will be based on your name.

 When you refer a new user to Hotel Tonight, they save $25 on their first booking, and you get $25 in credits towards your next stay.

 Before Uber, San Francisco was woefully short on cabs.
 You couldn't get a ride at peak times or to/from remote locations.
 Ridesharing has been a game changer in the Bay.

 Set your exact pick up location, track your car while you wait, and, most importantly for me, pay with your credit card, not cash.
 Paying through the app streamlines your ride and means that you can earn more credit card points.